In this guide, you’ll find my personal suggestions for exploring Shanghai on your first visit and getting to know its most interesting spots.

 Day 2: Skyscrapers and Modern Shanghai

-You can start the day at the Shanghai World Financial Center (上海环球金融中心).
-Head to the 100th-floor observation deck for panoramic views of the city.
-It’s best to visit early to avoid crowds.
-Reach it via Lujiazui Station (陆家嘴站) on Line 2.
+You can start the day at the Shanghai World Financial Center (上海环球金融中心), one of the tallest skyscrapers in the city and often nicknamed the ‘bottle opener’ because of its distinctive shape.
+The highlight is the 100th-floor observation deck at 474 meters, which offers panoramic views of the Huangpu River and both sides of Shanghai.
+It’s best to visit early in the morning to avoid the crowds and enjoy clearer visibility.
+The tower is easily reached via Lujiazui Station (陆家嘴站) on Line 2.

 Day 3: History and Art